Stroke Center

 Speed and Expertise: Diagnostics

-• Then vascular neurologists take the lead.
-As the patient undergoes the stroke CT diagnostic test, advanced technology allows the neurologist to simultaneously see exactly what is happening inside the patient’s brain so not a second is lost.
+- Then vascular neurologists take the lead.
+As the patient undergoes the stroke CT diagnostic test, advanced technology allows the neurologist to simultaneously see exactly what is happening inside the patient’s brain.

-• Once the specific diagnosis is made, the stroke team develops a plan for removing the blood clot as quickly as possible.
+- Once the specific diagnosis is made, the stroke team develops a plan for treatment.

 Speed and Expertise: Treatment